Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Related Work

 \subsection{Fine-grained Recognition}

 Fine-grained recognition~\cite{Wei2021survey} aims to recognize multiple subordinate categories belonging to the same super-category~(\eg,~bird species~\cite{wah2011caltech}, car models~\cite{khosla2011novel} and dog breeds~\cite{krause20133d}), which has gained much attraction of the research community.
 Compared to the coarse-grained recognition~\cite{LiYYT20,LiDYTQ22,YanZXZY22}, fine-grained recognition is a more challenging task, since fine-grained objects are usually distinguished by local feature variations or subtle feature differences.
 Earlier work~\cite{ZhangDGD14,lam2017fine} mainly relies on part annotations or hand-crafted bounding boxes to locate discriminative specific parts, which exacerbates the cost of prior information or additional annotations.
-Benefiting from the remarkable progresses of powerful deep neural network and large-scale annotated datasets, some deep learning-based approaches~\cite{zheng2019looking,zhang2021multi, DingMWXCSWL21} attempt to learn discriminative features or locate the distinguishable parts in a weakly supervised manner, where only image-level category labels are available.
+Benefiting from the remarkable progress of powerful deep neural networks and large-scale annotated datasets, some deep learning-based approaches~\cite{zheng2019looking,zhang2021multi, DingMWXCSWL21} attempt to learn discriminative features or locate the distinguishable parts in a weakly supervised manner, where only image-level category labels are available.
 These methods can be roughly categorized into two main groups: \textit{feature encoding}-based methods~\cite{lin2015bilinear,GaoBZD16,HuYZCZ21} and \textit{part localization}-based methods~\cite{FuZM17,WeiXWS18,HePZ19}.
+For example, Guo~\etal~\cite{TBALNet2021} introduce a lightweight attention module to localize critical regions and learn fine-grained feature representation.
 More recently, MMAL~\cite{zhang2021multi} and AP-CNN~\cite{DingMWXCSWL21} propose to first find strong discriminative regions, and then re-input the original image or feature maps to the network by cropping and resizing them, which further enhance the object representation’s discrimination.
 The above novel paradigm also serves as some inspiration for our proposed method.